brogrammer232/stream-music-over-wifi/docs/sending data deeper explanation.md

 + This function will block code execution until a request is received from the client.
 + The request will be a simple string `"SEND DATA"`.
++ This function will be called every time after sending audio chunks to the client and there is remaining audio data.

 #### Opening and reading the file
 + The `libsndfile` library will be used to open and read the audio file.